-Note: Dependents (spouse and/or child) will need his/her own individual I-20 or DS-2019 as well.
+Note: Each dependent (spouse and/or child) will need their own individual I-20 or DS-2019 as well.

 Canadian citizens do not need to apply for a U.S. student visa.
 Instead, they apply for F-1/J-1 student status with U.S. Customs and Border Protection (CBP) officials at the U.S. Port of Entry.
 In order to do this, Canadian citizens must receive an I-20/DS-2019 Certificate of Eligibility and pay the SEVIS fee before seeking admission to the U.S. as an F-1/J-1 student.

 Also, the Western Hemisphere Travel Initiative (WHTI) requires Canadian travelers to present a passport or other document which denotes identity and citizenship in order to enter the U.S. We strongly recommend that you obtain a passport before coming to the United States because a passport as the main form of identification will make your interaction with different offices in the U.S. much easier.

 If you are currently attending another U.S. school as an F-1 student or have Optional Practical Training (OPT) work authorization, you are considered a SEVIS Immigration transfer.
 View more information regarding the SEVIS transfer process.

 Students who need to apply for the F-1 or J-1 student visa must meet set deadlines for processing Initial I-20 or DS-2019 forms.
 These forms are needed for visa applications.
 For LSU admissions applications that do not have a decision made before the following deadlines, no initial I-20s or DS-2019s will be issued.